 Guillermo is a bilingual trauma therapist (Spanish/English).
 Guillermo received a dual Master’s degree in Professional Counseling and Vocational Rehabilitation, with a focus in vocational evaluation, from New Mexico Highlands University.
 Guillermo’s professional experience has included work with trauma survivors and individuals struggling with addiction.

 Rolanda has been passionately involved in the movement to end sexual violence since the summer of 2009.
 Beginning first as a hotline advocate and volunteer, Rolanda later became a Graduate Therapist Intern in the fall of 2012 while completing her graduate degree at Trinity Washington University.
 After attaining her Master of Art Degree in Clinical Mental Health Counseling, Rolanda transitioned into full time employment, functioning in the role of Crisis Counselor and Case Manager until 2014.
 Though temporarily leaving the Center, Rolanda’s continued dedication to supporting survivors of sexual trauma has never wavered.
-Now licensed as a Licensed Graduate Professional Counselor, Rolanda has returned to DCRCC to continue providing holistic and quality therapeutic support as a Contract Therapist.
+Now licensed as a Licensed Graduate Professional Counselor, Rolanda has returned to DCRCC to continue providing holistic and quality therapeutic support as a Trauma Therapist.
 Rolanda deems it an honor and a privilege to function in this role, one that exemplifies her dedication to a higher calling, and the starting fulfillment of her life purpose.

 Angela Taylor was born and raised in Washington, DC.
 She received her High School Diploma from Cardozo Senior High school.
 Most of her work has been in the retail field, and it was there that she found a passion for helping others.
 Angela is currently a Staff Hotline Advocate for the DC Rape Crisis Center and enjoys helping those who call our hotline.